aminatabolade/aminatabolade/README.md

 <h3 align="center">:woman_technologist: About me </h3>

-😄 I am Aminat, Data Scientist and Machine Learning Engineer.
+😄 I am Aminat, Data Scientist.
-I am passionate about the use of AI in solving real life problems especially, in the healthcare industry.
+I am working with data and AI to solve real life problems especially, in the healthcare industry.

 :telescope: I am currently on Internship - Working with data and building Machine learning models.